Kharacternyk/pacwall/README.rst

 Use the ``dpi`` graph attribute to scale the whole image.

-Alternatively, change node size, font size and graph size separately via their respective attributes.
+Alternatively, change node size, font size, and graph size separately via their respective attributes.
 Use the ``ranksep`` graph attribute instead of ``size``.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Highlighting specific packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use entries of form
+Entries of the form
-``'package-name' [comma-separated-list-of-package-specific-attributes];``
+``'package-name' [comma-separated-list-of-attributes];``
-in the ``attributes.graph`` setting to add attributes to a specific package.
+in the ``attributes.graph`` setting add attributes to a specific package.

 -------------------
 Migrating from v1.*